Razer Goes Linear With Yellow Mechanical Keyboard Switch

 |50m clicks

-The Razer Yellow switch and Cherry MX Speed switch have nearly identical specs: The actuation point and full travel distance are 0.1mm apart, but they have the same actuation force.
+The Razer Yellow switch and Cherry MX Speed switch have nearly identical specs: The actuation points are the same and the full travel distances are 0.1mm apart, but they have the same actuation force.
 It is true that Razer’s switches are rated for 80 million clicks over Cherry’s 50 million, but frankly that’s a mostly immaterial distinction for all practical purposes.

 That brings Razer’s desktop mechanical switch total to three.